 How can you share, teach, enlighten, positively influence your values, knowledge, and expertise while allowing someone the freedom to choose, learn, and grow?
 By shifting to curiosity, compassion, and understanding – be in our higher self (beyond our ego) where the divine love within us allows everyone to progress.
 It’s the purest form of unconditional love, and your experience of it will feel good, flowing, easy.
 You become the change.

 It does not mean compromising your values.
 The challenge is developing your ability to discern whether the ‘student’ is ready.
 It doesn’t mean they necessarily want the lesson, but that their ego won’t hold, and project negativity that becomes self-destructive to them, and you.
 There are times when the wisest choice in our struggles with others is not telling the whole truth, in some cases ‘white lies’, or even ending a relationship.
 Its ‘the wisdom to know the difference’.

-When we correct (see someone as broken needing fixing), convince (want others to hold your beliefs), control (have others do it your way) or try to change others using destructive tactics (guilt, psychological abuse, withholding love or money) – your ego is at work.
+When we correct (treat someone as broken needing fixing), convince (want others to hold our beliefs), control (have others do it our way) or condemn (using destructive tactics eg. guilt, psychological abuse, withholding love or money) – your ego is at work.
 By shifting yourself away from these fear driven energies towards the energy of love, your relationships will transform.
 Fear feels constrictive, and separates us – love feels expansive, and connects us.